 Our Office Policies and Informed Consent to Treatment (see form #1 at Clinical Forms) that we give to each and every client at the beginning of therapy should have a section on policies regarding emails.
 This section should discuss issues of privacy, confidentiality, security, availability, response time, content, emergencies, etc. An example of such a paragraph is:

-EMAILS, CELL PHONES, COMPUTERS AND FAXES: Note: Make sure that this section reflect your setting, situation, and practices.
-It is very important to be aware that computers and unencrypted email, texts, and e-fax communication can be relatively easily accessed by unauthorized people and hence can compromise the privacy and confidentiality of such communication.
+Note: Make sure that this section reflects your setting, situation, and practice, as well as the laws in the state you are licensed in and practice in and your licensing board regulations.
+It is very important to be aware that computers and unencrypted emails, texts, and e-fax communications (which are part of the clinical records) can be rather easily accessed by unauthorized people and, hence, can compromise the privacy and confidentiality of such communications.
 Emails, texts, and e-faxes, in particular, are vulnerable to such unauthorized access due to the fact that servers or communication companies may have unlimited and direct access to all emails, texts and e-faxes that go through them.
-While data on (therapist's name)'s laptop is encrypted, emails and e-fax are not.
-It is always a possibility that e-faxes, texts, and email can be sent erroneously to the wrong address and computers.
-(Therapist's name)'s laptop is equipped with a firewall, virus protection and a password, and he backs up all confidential information from his computer on a regular basis onto an encrypted hard-drive.
-Also, be aware that phone messages are transcribed and sent to (therapist's name) via unencrypted emails.
-Please notify (therapist's name) if you decide to avoid or limit, in any way, the use of email, texts, cell phones calls, phone messages, or e-faxes.
-If you communicate confidential or private information via unencrypted email, texts or e-fax or via phone messages, will assume that you have made an informed decision, will view it as your agreement to take the risk that such communication may be intercepted, and he will honor your desire to communicate on such matters.
-Please do not use texts, email, voice mail, or faxes for emergencies.
+While data on (therapist’s name)’s laptop is encrypted, emails, texts and e-faxes are not.
+It is always a possibility that e-faxes, texts, and emails can be sent erroneously to the wrong address and computers. (therapist’s name)’s laptop is equipped with a firewall, a virus protection and a password, and he backs up all confidential information from his computer on a regular basis onto an encrypted hard-drive.
+Also, be aware that phone messages are transcribed and sent to (therapist’s name) via unencrypted emails.
+Please notify (therapist’s name) if you decide to avoid or limit, in any way, the use of email, texts, cell phones calls, phone messages, or e-faxes.
+If you communicate confidential or private information via unencrypted emails, texts or e-faxes or via phone messages, (therapist’s name) will assume that you have made an informed decision, will view it as your agreement to take the risk that such communication may be intercepted, and he will honor your desire to communicate on such matters.
+Please do not use texts, emails, voice mails, or faxes for emergencies.

 Other Views on Email and Informed Consent Following the 2013 HIPAA Changes